The Benefits of Two- Year Colleges

 Most young people going off to college have high hopes and dreams; they assume they will get a good job that will pay for the loans.
 They can’t fathom the thought of a job not being there after they receive their degree.
 Therefore, what happens when the easy employment promised by the admissions office does not come?
 What if a job does come, but it doesn’t cover your current bills much less your student loans?
 These are questions that are not often considered, but they should be because a job after graduation- or a well-paying one- is not a guarantee.

-Moreover, do not find yourself in a situation where you graduate from undergraduate, find yourself unemployed and unable to start re-paying your loans, and decide to go to a post-graduate program so that you can avoid paying the undergraduate loans while paying the even more expensive graduate school loans to cover your post-graduate studies.
+Moreover, do not find yourself in a situation where you complete your undergraduate studies, find yourself unemployed and unable to start repaying your loans, so you decide to get even more loans to cover a post-graduate program that will give you time to repay your undergraduate loans.

 Been there, done that, and I have the law degree to prove it.